GC

 Hive

 Optional fleet orchestrator that coordinates many bots through approvals, lifecycle signals, and shared inspection.
-Not required for single-runtime deployments.
+Not required for single-bot deployments.

 Dashboard